 Inspecting the bread

-After it’s cooled, cut through the bread.
-Here you can inspect the properties of the crust and crumb.
+After the bread has been baked and cooled, cut through it and inspect the properties of the crust and crumb.
 You should also taste it!